Luyaochen1/icdMapping/README.md

 ## Functions
-printrepos() - return all the repositories in the packages getrepo( reponame)  - returen a repositories by name printdiseases( reponame )  - return phenotypes defined in the repository icdMapping(icdlist,reponame) - map icd list to phenotypes
+printrepos() - return all the repositories in the packages getrepo( reponame)  - returen a repositories by name printdiseases( reponame )  - return diseases defined in the repository icdMapping(icdlist,reponame) - map icd list to diseases

  ## Examples